Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Mean Field Approximation

 \section{Mean Field Approximation}

-The steps to obtain the mean field results are explained in the paper \cite{ebert_thermodynamics_2019}.
-Here we briefly summarise them and consider the numerical results in the next sections.
+The steps to obtain the mean field results for the model are explained in the paper \cite{Ebert:2018dzs}.
+Here, we briefly summarize them and present numerical results {as a prerequisite for considering the fluctuations beyond the mean field} in the following sections.

 First, we perform the Hubbard-Stratonovich transformation by introducing auxiliary fields $\Phi_i = -G_i(\bar{\psi}\Gamma_i\psi)/N$.
-In this article we consider the case where all the couplings are equal $G_i = G$, which respects the.
-SU(2) symmetry of Coulomb interaction.
-Other possibilities at mean field level are considered in the article \cite{zhukovskyPhaseStructureGeneralized2015}.
-In such a case, under mean field approximation, the partition function has the following form \cite{ebert_thermodynamics_2019}
+This article considers the case where all the couplings are equal, i.e. $G_i = G$, which respects the SU(2) symmetry of the Coulomb interaction.
+The article \cite{Zhukovsky:2015ncz} considers other possibilities at the mean-field level.
+In such a case of equal couplings, the partition function, after integrating out the Fermionic degrees of freedom, has the following form \cite{Ebert:2018dzs}